krzysztofzuraw/blog/src/posts/2017-04-09-testing-django-mixins.md

 `dummy_view`.
 Then take context test if it has a key that I'm interested in.

 And that's all!
 I have my mixin tested.
-Of course, if mixin become more and more complex you may need more tests.
+If mixin become more and more complex you may need more tests.

 Feel free to comment!
 Examples based on this